St4lV/tirnatek.github.io/README.md

 # Tirnatek Radio Project
 ## Amateur Webradio Interface using Azuracast
 A basic web interface for Azuaracast radio station.
 Grabbing radio informations from a .json file available with Azuracast API.
-## I'm moving the project on a react one, when i will have a fonctionnal version i'll update all the files.
 ### Progression:
  * [x] Display playlist, artist and name of actual playing song.
  * [x] Audio flux quality choice (128kbps (default); 320kbps; 96kbps)